2019 AJN Awards

 As a mechanical engineer from Rensselaer Polytechnic with a Harvard MBA, Pelkey was CEO of both Sorcim and Digital Sound Corporation before a career with Montgomery Securities.
 He has served on multiple boards, including Blue Sky Research, Metapath, Retix, and Telebit.
 A founding member of the Charles Babbage Institute, Pelkey was also Chairman for three years of the Santa Fe Institute.

-Science and Society Award
+Science for Society Award

 Recognizing individuals making impacts in social media, film, books